09 Early years practice policy

 reasons why a child may be absent from a setting.
 In most cases it is reasonable to expect that parents/carers alert the setting as soon as possible, or in the case of appointments and holidays give

-adequate notice.
-Parents are advised that they should contact the setting within one hour of the time the child would have been expected to advise of their absence.
-Designated persons must also
+time the child would have been expected to advise of their absence.
+Designated safeguarding leads must also adhere to Local Safeguarding Partnership (LSP) requirements, procedures and contact

-adhere to Local Safeguarding Partners (LSP) requirements, procedures and contact protocols for children who are absent or missing from the provision.
+protocols for children who are absent or missing from the provision

-- If a child who normally attends fails to arrive and no contact has been received from their parents, the designated person, takes
+- If a child who normally attends fails to arrive and no contact has been received from their parents/carers, or if the child is absent for a prolonged period of time the designated safeguarding lead, takes immediate action to contact them to seek an explanation for the absence and be

-immediate action to contact them to seek an explanation for the absence and be assured that the child is safe and well.
+assured that the child is safe and well.

-means to verify the reason for the child’s absence i.e. through a named contact on the child’s registration form, this is recorded as an unexplained absence on the child’s personal file and is
+is no means to verify the reason for the child’s absence i.e. through a named contact on the child’s registration form, this is recorded as an unexplained absence on the child’s personal file and is

 followed up by the manager each day until contact is made.

-- If contact has not been made within three working days,
+- If contact has not been made,

 - All absences are recorded on the child’s personal file with the reason given for the absence, the expected duration and any follow